Budibase/budibase/README.md

 A good place to start contributing is the [First time issues project](https://github.com/Budibase/budibase/projects/22).

 ### How the repository is organized
 Budibase is a monorepo managed by lerna.
 Lerna manages the building and publishing of the budibase packages.
-At a high level, here are the packages that makeup Budibase.
+At a high level, here are the packages that make up Budibase.

 - [packages/builder](https://github.com/Budibase/budibase/tree/HEAD/packages/builder) - contains code for the budibase builder client-side svelte application.